Blockstream/electrs/README.md

 The indexes require 440GB of storage after running compaction, but you'll need to have about 1TB of free space available for the initial (non-compacted) indexing process.
-Creating the indexes should take a few hours on a beefy machine with SSD.
+Creating indexes to Bitcoin height 635000 takes approximately 2 hours on a Xeon E3-1245 v6 CPU with solid state storage.

 To deploy with Docker, follow the [instructions here](https://github.com/Blockstream/esplora#how-to-build-the-docker-image).